Religious Education

 Implementation

-We also talk about key skills of being a theologian and these are in children’s books as a reminder.
+We also talk about key skills of being a theologian and the concepts we are developing.
+These are in children’s books as a reminder.

 SEND